azaleacolburn/orinfar/docs/MANUAL.md

 - `b`: The back word motion.
 Moves the current cursor backwards to the previous beginning of a word.
 Analogous to the `b` motion in Vi.
 - `$`: The end of line motion.
 Moves the current cursor forwards to the end of the current line, usually a newline character.
 Inclusive.
 Analogous to the `$` motion in Vi.
 - `_`: The beginning of line motion.
 Moves the current cursor backwards to first beginning of a word on the current line.
 In otherwords, to the first non-whitespace character in the line.
 Ultra-inclusive Analogous to the `_` motion in Vi.
 - `f[character]`: The find motion.
 Waits for another character input, then moves the cursor forwards to the next instance of that character.
-If a newline character is encountered before the argument character, the motion will be aborted and not move the cursor.
+If a newline character or the end of the buffer is encountered before the argument character, the motion will be aborted and not move the cursor.
 Inclusive.
 Analogous to the `f` motion in Vi.
+- `F[character]`: The find back motion.
+Waits for another character input, then moves the cursor backwards to the next previous instance of that character.
+If a newline character of the start of the buffer is encountered before the argument character, the motion will be aborted and not move the cursor.
+Inclusive.
+Analogous to the `F` motion in Vi.
+- `t[character]`: The find until motion.
+Waits for another character input, then moves the cursor forwards to the next instance of that character.
+If a newline character of the end of the buffer is encountered before the argument character, the motion will be aborted and not move the cursor.
+Inclusive.
+Analogous to the `t` motion in Vi.
+- `%`: The next bracket motion.
+Finds (forward) the next occurence of a bracket ('[]{}()'), then moves the cursor to the corresponding open or closed bracket ('}' <-> '{', ')' <-> '(', ']' <-> '['), even if the corresponding bracket is on another line.
+If either the original or corresponding bracket cannot be found, the motion does not move the cursor.
+- `}`: The next paragraph motion.
+Moves the current cursor to the next empty row above a non-empty row, or the end of the file.
+- `{`: The previous paragraph motion.
+Moves the current cursor to the next previous empty row below a non-empty row, or the beginning of the file.

 # Non-actions
 ## Normal Mode